 Mackubin Thomas Owens is senior national-security fellow of the Foreign Policy Research Institute (FPRI) in Philadelphia, editing its journal Orbis from 2008 to 2020.
 A Marine Corps infantry veteran of the Vietnam War, he was a professor of national-security affairs at the U.S. Naval War College from 1987 to 2015.
 He is the author of US Civil–Military Relations after 9/11: Renegotiating the Civil-Military Bargain.

-Mackubin Thomas Owens, the associate dean of academics for electives and directed research and professor of strategy and force planning for the Naval War College, is a contributing editor to National Review.
+Mackubin Thomas Owens, the associate dean of academics for electives and directed research and professor of strategy and force planning for the Naval War College, is a contributing editor of National Review.

 He is a senior fellow at the Program on National Security of the Foreign Policy Research Institute, and edits its journal, Orbis.
 Owens has previously served as a national security advisor to Senator Bob Kasten and in the Department of Energy during the Reagan administration.
 From 1990 to 1997, Owens was editor-in-chief of the defense journal Strategic Review and an adjunct professor of international relations at Boston University.

 Owens served as an infantry platoon commander from 1968-1969 in Vietnam during the Vietnam War, during which he was wounded twice and awarded the Silver Star.
 He retired from the Marine Corps Reserve as a colonel in 1994.
 He holds a Ph.D in politics from the University of Dallas, a Master of Arts in economics from the University of Oklahoma, and a Bachelor of Arts from the University of California, Santa Barbara.